rurban/smhasher/README.md

 One more note regarding security: Nowadays even SHA1 can be solved in a solver, like Z3 (or faster ones) for practical hash table collision attacks (i.e. 14-20 bits).
-So all hash functions with less than 256 bits tested here cannot be considered "secure" at all.
+All hash functions with less than 160 bits tested here cannot be considered "secure" at all.

 The '\0' vulnerability attack with binary keys is tested in the 2nd Sanity Zero test.